 V&A Museum of Childhood will remain closed while it's being transformed into a new world-leading museum of design and creativity for children and young people.
 Find out more about the V&A Museum of Childhood transformation.

 Book entry ticket

-We will email your ticket to you, and you will need to show it on a device, or printed, when you arrive.
+We will email your ticket to you, and you will need to show it on a device, or printed out, when you arrive.

 - Victoria Station (35-minute walk)